LIBOR Transition Background

 ARRs are overnight rates published by central banks daily and the rates vary in terms of being either secured or unsecured.
 Given that ARRs are overnight in nature and calculated based on historical transaction data, they are backward-looking rates instead of forward-looking rates like IBOR.
 This implies the future interest rates will not be able to be determined in advance.

 Generally, they are regarded as the more transparent reference rates with real transaction data in active markets than IBOR since IBOR is only backed by limited underpinning transactions and is not supported by active underlying market.

 6. How can these ARRs be used in financial transactions, given they are overnight rates without a term structure like LIBOR?

 Interest payments based on overnight rates are generally calculated using the method of simple or compounded averaging.
-Currently, the most popular calculation method is compounding in arrears.
 Certain overseas authorities are also exploring the possibility of deriving a term structure for these overnight rates.

 However, a firm timetable for doing this has yet to be established.
 As such, you are advised to rely on calculation methods that have already been developed in the market and promptly consult us on the preparations required for the transition.

 7. What does it mean by "fallback provision"?

 When LIBOR ceases to exist, all existing contracts terms referencing LIBOR might turn invalid and subject to legal dispute if there's no mechanism incorporated into the contract to provide a solution to handle the cessation of LIBOR.

 A mechanism, fallback provisions, can be developed and incorporated into contracts to provide flexibility to both banks and clients in choosing a replacement for LIBOR, including but not limited to cost of fund, fix rates and ARRs.